benjystanton/benjystanton.github.io/src/posts/2023-09-10-first-6-months-contracting.md

 I've tried both, but claiming it back later doesn't seem to work very well so far.
 Just like my time sheets, expenses have to be entered into my recruitment agency's system, then approved by my line manager before the funds can get to me, via my umbrella company.

+(Update: option 2 has now been recommended to me as the preferred route by my manager).

-Even though it seems pretty clear to me that this is an allowable expense, my Umbrella company, needed to do an ad-hoc investigation into it, to make sure they are satisfying HMRC's rules.
+Even though it seems pretty clear to me that this is an allowable expense, my umbrella company, needed to do a one-off (?) ad-hoc investigation into it, to make sure they are satisfying HMRC's rules.
 If the expense isn't deemed allowable, then it's taxed like income.

 The upshot is, I've been out of pocket for weeks.
 I've heard horror stories about others who have lost out much more, and waited too long to act and now may never get the full amount back.